wunderwuzzi23/wuzzi-chat/README.md

 ![wuzzi chat ui](ui.png)

-It currently supports OpenAI, groq and also running Ollama locally.
+wuzz-chat currently supports `OpenAI`, `groq` and locally run `Ollama` models.

+You can choose which ones to use, one or all three of them.

 ## OpenAI and groq API keys

-wuzzi-chat supports `OpenAI` and `groq` chat completion endpoints.
+If you want to use hosted services like OpenAI or groq, you need API keys.

-You need API keys, that you can get from:
+You can get those from:

 1. **OpenAI:**  https://platform.openai.com
 2. **groq:**    https://console.groq.com/